-Solar greenhouse design begins with choosing the correct orientation for your greenhouse.
-For those in the Northern hemisphere, this means maximizing Southern exposure of your greenhouse.
-The length of the greenhouse (longer dimension) should face South as this is where the majority of light comes from in the Northern hemisphere.
-The North side of the greenhouse will collect little, if any light, and is best insulated to reduce heat loss.
-That’s pretty well-known when it comes to solar greenhouses, but beyond that there are common questions that arise when siting and orienting your greenhouse.
+Solar greenhouse design begins with choosing the correct orientation for your greenhouse on your given site.
+For those in the Northern hemisphere, the length of the greenhouse (longer dimension) should face south as this is where the majority of light comes from.
+The north side of the greenhouse will collect little, if any light, and should be insulated to reduce heat loss.
+This is pretty well-known when it comes to designing solar greenhouses, but let’s go over some common questions that arise when siting and orienting your greenhouse.

 What makes a good greenhouse location?

-Limited shading: Identify any nearby trees or other structures that could shade the greenhouse.
-Note shadows are less important in the summer, when shade will be helpful to reduce heat gain.
-Deciduous trees can shade the greenhouse in the summer, but allow full light in the winter when they loose their leaves.
-Thus, evaluate when the object will shade the greenhouse.
+- Limited shading: Identify any nearby trees or other structures that could shade the greenhouse.
+Note that shadows are less important in the summer, when shade will be helpful to reduce heat gain.
+Deciduous trees can shade the greenhouse in the summer, but may allow full light in the winter when they lose their leaves.
+Thus, it’s good to evaluate when the object will shade the greenhouse.

-Above: The length of this attached 12 x 16 greenhouse faces South.
-Below: You can see how little light comes directly from the North in this picture of a 10 x 12 greenhouse and chicken coop.
-The profound shading on the North side indicates that very little light is coming from this direction.
-For that reason, the North side of a solar greenhouse is a good space to attach a storage shed, chicken coop or another structure that does not need direct light.
+Above: The length of this attached 12 x 16 greenhouse faces south (*we no longer design greenhouses of this size).
+Below: You can see how little light comes directly from the north in this picture of a 10 x 12 greenhouse and chicken coop (*we no longer design greenhouses of this size).
+The profound shading on the north side indicates that very little light is coming from this direction.
+For that reason, the north side of a solar greenhouse is a good space to attach a storage shed, chicken coop or another structure that does not need direct light.

-A South-facing wall of another structure can be a great site for greenhouse.
+A south-facing wall of another structure can be a great site for a solar greenhouse.
 Attached greenhouses have a number of advantages:

-If the greenhouse can be connected to the house via an opening or door, the greenhouse acts as a source of passive heat for the home.
+- If the greenhouse can be connected to the house via an opening or door, it will act as a source of passive heat for the home.
 This works well in homes already using passive solar design elements like thermal mass.
-In standard homes, be cautious to use glazing wisely to not create too much heat gain or heat loss.
+In standard homes, be cautious to use glazing wisely to not create too much heat gain or heat loss

-Adds a beautiful extension of your home.
-At Ceres, we use custom designs and sidings to match the look and feel of your home and increase your property value
+- Acts as a beautiful extension of your home.
+When we design your attached structure, we use custom colors and sidings to match the look and feel of your home.
+This in turn can increase your property’s value

 Some potential disadvantages of an attached solar greenhouse:

-Greenhouses are humid environments and water will condense on all surfaces.
-The siding of your home or any exposed surfaces need to be able to handle constant humidity.
+- Greenhouses are humid environments and water will condense on all surfaces.
+The siding of your home or any exposed surfaces needs to be able to handle constant humidity.
 Ask us about which materials to use or how to best protect materials from damage.

-Building off of another structure can require a building permit to alter the existing structure.
+- Building off another structure can require a building permit because you’re altering the existing structure.
 This can be more strict than a permit for a detached greenhouse.
 Check with your county.

-If you want the look of an attached greenhouse, but also want to avoid some of the building restrictions that come with permitting, one trick is to build the greenhouse a couple feet off the main structure and then build a false wall connecting the two (shown in the oarnge greenhouse below).
+If you want the look of an attached greenhouse, but want to avoid some of the building restrictions that come with permitting, one trick is to build the greenhouse a couple of feet off the main structure and then build a false wall connecting the two (shown in the orange greenhouse below).
 You should still check with the county to find the off-set restrictions.
-Or you can build a small walkway between the two structures.
-See our photos page for more ideas.
+Another way is to build a small walkway between the two structures.

-Mostly South is the goal, but in cases where that is not possible a, South-West or South-East facing greenhouse is doable.
-South East is preferable to South West because it will get the morning sun, which helps heat up the greenhouse after it’s gotten cooler overnight.
-Just before dawn is the coldest part of night, so this helps the plants warm up after being stressed.
+Mostly south-facing is the goal, but in cases where that is not possible, a southwest or southeast facing greenhouse is doable.
+Southeast is preferable to southwest because it will get the morning sun, which helps heat up the greenhouse after it’s cooled down overnight.
+Just before dawn is the coldest part of night, so the morning sun helps the plants warm up after being stressed.
 Morning sun can also “wake the plants” up by activating photosynthesis with light earlier in the day.

-Be cautions about a South-West or completely West facing greenhouse.
+Be cautious about a southwest or completely west-facing greenhouse.
 The afternoon can be the hottest part of the day and additional sun at this time can overheat the greenhouse.
-Again, this decision depends on your climate – how cold it gets and how important it is to get those first/last few rays of winter sun.
+Again, this decision depends on your climate, how cold it gets, and how important it is to get those first/last few rays of winter sun.

-We don’t recommend building the greenhouse without adequate southern exposure — greenhouses facing due East or West – unless you are willing to accept limitations in what you grow.
+We don’t recommend building the greenhouse without adequate southern exposure — greenhouses facing due east or west – unless you are willing to accept limitations in what you grow.
 If this is your only option, you should plant accordingly.
-Cool-weather, low-light crops will do better in East-facing greenhouses.
-Heat-loving crops like tomatoes and peppers will do better West-facing greenhouses but you may need to supplement light to get proper fruiting.
+Cool-weather and/or low-light crops will do better in east-facing greenhouses.
+Heat-loving crops like tomatoes and peppers will do better west-facing greenhouses but you may need to supplement light to get proper fruiting.
 Questions about your situation?
 Ask us.

 What about a sloped site?

-If you have a South-facing hillside, this can be an excellent spot for a solar greenhouse.
-The earth on the North side of the greenhouse adds insulation and protection.
-However, it does require a more time and effort in the building process.
-You’ll need to create a structural North wall that can handle the additional downward pressure of the soil.
-Usually this means building a concrete retaining wall, as shown below, in conjunction with a slab or footer.
+If you have a south-facing hillside, this can be an excellent spot for a solar greenhouse.
+The earth on the north side of the greenhouse adds insulation and protection.
+However, it does require more time and effort in the building process.
+You’ll need to create a structural north wall that can handle the additional downward pressure of the soil.
+Usually, this means building a concrete retaining wall, as shown below, in conjunction with a slab or footer.
 Side-walls should also be structurally supported.
-And all these walls should still be insulated: the ground on the other side will freeze just like the air.
+And all these walls should still be insulated because the ground surrounding the walls will freeze just like the air.